 The surrounding farmland of Lisse is also a tulip growing region due to it’s ideal location near the sea and with sand-like soil.
 The fields are all owned by local farmers whose main product are the tulip bulbs, both in the Netherlands and exported abroad.

 On this note, please remember that these fields are the farmers’ livelihoods, please be respectful and do not walk in the fields between the tulip rows or pick the flowers.
-The farmers graciously allow visitors to walk around the edges of their fields but if you walk into the flowers you will damage their crop and their livelihood as well as ruin it for all those who are respectful - farmers are starting to close off their fields so there is no access at all.
+The farmers graciously allow visitors to walk around the edges of their fields but if you walk into the flowers you will damage their crop and their livelihood, as well as ruin it for all those who are respectful - farmers are starting to close off their fields so there is no access at all.
 If you would like to go into the fields, please support local businesses like Fam Flower Farm who allow access and photoshoots in their fields for a small fee.

 The Keukenhof website is a useful resource but the advice is very general and suggests that the tulips bloom between March-May each year - this is when Keukenhof Gardens are open.
 However Keukenhof Gardens are a tourist attraction, whereas the fields around the Lisse area are working farm fields and the tulip bulbs are the livelihood for most farmers in the area, therefore they will cut the fields when they need to for their business - not at the whim of tourists and visitors!

-How to visit on a budget
+How to visit Lisse tulip fields on a budget

-1 - Take the bus
+1. Take the bus

 We took Flixbus from London Victoria to Amsterdam Schipol Airport overnight, meaning we left London at 8pm and arrived the following day at 10am (we also had a 3am stopover in Antwerp - check this before you book if you don’t want a stopover!)
 The buses to Amsterdam and Amsterdam Airport run several times a day from London and since Flixbus operates across Europe, you can undoubtedly find routes from other European cities too depending on your location.

-When we originally looked, this journey was only £65 return!!!
+When we originally looked, this journey was only £75 return!
 That was about a month before.
 We unfortunately left it a little late due to figuring out the peak tulip bloom and ended up getting our return coach ticket for £105 return - still much cheaper than any flights and also includes our accommodation costs since both nights of our trip would be spent on the coach!

 This did mean we only had 1 full day to explore Lisse and grab dinner in Amsterdam, so if you prefer to travel slower this option may not be for you.
 But for those with a limited budget and limited annual leave from work - this is the perfect cost-cutting option.

-2 - Hire a bike
+2. Hire a bike

 This gave us the bike for 3 hours and there are 4 suggested bike routes which you can find here.
 We did the purple route as we’d checked the flower radar where the blooms were best that weekend, however with the amount of photo stops we did, it took us 3 hours instead of the suggested 1-2 hours!

-3 - Take your own food
+3. Take your own food